bobloh/ML-portfolio/predict-house-prices/README.md

 3. **Evaluation**: Achieves 90%+ accuracy on test data, validated with Matplotlib visualizations of predictions vs. actual prices.
 4. **Visualization**: Generates plots to explain the cost function and gradient descent steps, ensuring transparency for clients.

 ---

+## More Advanced Project

+You may be intrested in [a more advanced project](../predict-brk-linear/README.md) on stock prices prediction.
+---

 ## Why Work With Me?